The AI-Enhanced Team of the Future

 - Outcomes: teams are responsible for complete business capabilities and micro-enterprises, with AI as force multipliers.

-In pure software and IT-Areas, these teams will become Full Business Teams, as they can easily achieve many end-to-end business outcomes within a single cadence.
+In pure software and IT areas, these teams will become Full Business Teams, as they can easily achieve many end-to-end business outcomes within a single cadence.
 In other domains, even with AI, this level of integration may not be possible.
 For example, mass production and product development might still require separate teams.
 However, fewer specialized areas will be necessary, handoffs will be reduced, and cycle times will be shortened.

 Full Business Teams existed even before the rise of AI.
 For example, the team I led as Product Owner for seven years operated in this manner.
 We were a single-Team company, running very lean and outsourcing most commodity functions.
-Working in this way required special and radical conditions, making Full Business Teams quite rare—especially in larger organizations.
+Working in this way required special and radical conditions, making Full Business Teams quite rare, especially in larger organizations.
 Our hypothesis is that this model will soon become the new normal.

 What Changes for Humans?

-Reflect on your experience from previous technology revolutions.
-GenAI has the potential to create an impact as significant as the internet (IP protocol, WWW, etc.).
+GenAI has the potential to create an impact as significant as the internet.
 We can expect many changes to our current beliefs and ways of working.
+What we know so far:

 The Transition Playbook with AME3